Gladys Wanga

+She is married the formernon-Executive Chairperson of the Energy and Petroleum Regulatory Authority (EPRA), George Wanga.

 Background and education

-Gladys grew up in a political family following closely the footsteps of her late father John Nyasuna, who at one point was a renowned councillor in Kisumu County, which was then known as Nyanza Province.
+Gladys grew up in a political family following closely the footsteps of her late father John Nyasuna, who at one point was a renowned councilor in Kisumu County, which was then known as Nyanza Province.

-She obtained her Bachelor's Degree in Health Management from the Kenyatta University in 2004 and later on graduated from Kenyatta University in 2012 with a Master's Degree in Health Management.
+She attended Kisumu Girls High School where she was at one point suspended for making a protest.
+She obtained her Bachelor's Degree in Health Management from Kenyatta University in 2004 and later on graduated from Kenyatta University in 2012 with a Master's Degree in Health Management.
 At Kenyatta University, she was the first female to participate and win an elective seat as the General Secretary of the Union of the Students.

 Career

 In her early career life, Wanga was initially the Program Manager at the Kenyan Trust for African Rock Art formerly Trust for Africa Art before retaining the same role at the Liverpool VCT Care and Treatment.
 In 2013, Wanga ran for an elective seat for Women Representative at the Homa Bay County where she emerged victorious.
 In Parliament, Wanga was a member of Departmental Committee on Labour and Social Welfare in Kenya.

 On 25 August 2022, she succeeded Cyprian Awiti as the second governor of Homa Bay County.